TL;DR — which software wins for self-managing landlords with 1–20 properties?

 Arthur Online — best for portfolio landlords needing full management

 Arthur Online is a full-stack property management platform covering rent collection, tenancy management, maintenance, and accounting.
-Pricing starts around £1/unit/month.
+Its pricing is built around broader portfolio operations rather than a lightweight repair loop for 1–20 properties.

 If you need rent collection, tenancy tracking, and maintenance in one platform, Arthur Online is a strong choice.
-If you only need to stop managing repairs by WhatsApp, it is significantly overbuilt — and weeks of onboarding before your first repair is tracked is a real cost.
+If you only need to stop managing repairs by WhatsApp, it is more than you need, and a fuller setup than a single-purpose repair tool is a real cost.

 Landlord Studio — best for accounting-first landlords